ccamel/awesome-ccamel/README.md

 ## templ

-- [templui/templui](https://github.com/templui/templui) - A growing collection of beautifully designed UI components for Go and templ.
-Install via CLI.
-Customize everything.
-Own your code.
+- [templui/templui](https://github.com/templui/templui) - shadcn/ui for templ.
+A set of beautifully-designed, accessible components and a code distribution platform.
+Works with Go and templ.
+Open Source.
+Open Code.

 ## Misc